 In today's fast-paced business environment, you must possess end-to-end visibility of your financial data, eliminating data silos and manual data entry tasks.

 Integrated accounting systems will help you view the financial implications of your decision on every part of your organization.
 You can build accurate business projections, knowing that you're always considering the entirety of your data.

-Crafting journal entries is tough when relying on manual processes in a growing business.
+When relying on manual processes in a growing business, crafting journal entries is tough.
 Worse, if your accounting system is part of several disconnected electronic platforms, translating and uploading data will create duplication and other errors.

 An integrated accounting system renders such errors almost entirely nonexistent.
-You can rest assured that all data standardization and uploads are taking place in the background while you gain a real-time view of your business.
+You can rest assured that all data standardization and uploads occur in the background while you gain a real-time view of your business.

 Thanks to integrated accounting software offering you insight into your financial data, you can spend time analyzing patterns and removing inefficiencies.
 For instance, you can integrate expense management and employee spending on SaaS apps with your accounting system and close your books faster.